sumanthkolli03/portfolio/README.md

 Tasklist:
-1) ~~Use Tesseract OCR to read in all the text-based data from the stats screen.~~
+1.  ~~Use Tesseract OCR to read in all the text-based data from the stats screen.~~
-2) ~~Separate and prepare text-based data in python.~~
+2.  ~~Separate and prepare text-based data in python.~~
-3) **Use tensorflow/keras to create a neural net to recognize specifically small champion icons in the stats page**
+3.  **Use tensorflow/keras to create a neural net to recognize specifically small champion icons in the stats page**
+&nbsp;&nbsp;&nbsp; 3A.
 Test Model and get > 98% accuracy
-4) Allow model to updatable by calling riot's champion icon api
+5. Allow model to updatable by calling riot's champion icon api
-5) use outputted champion data along with text-based data to create a bson for mongodb
+6.  use outputted champion data along with text-based data to create a bson for mongodb
 ----Quality of Life----
-6) make everything seamless - allow one input of an image (or two) to output directy to mongodb
+7.  make everything seamless - allow one input of an image (or two) to output directy to mongodb
-7) make the steps above work with any size of image
+8.  make the steps above work with any size of image
-8) make sure the output is amennable with riot's api response
+9.  make sure the output is amennable with riot's api response
-9) package the entirity above in a discord bot
+10.  package the entirity above in a discord bot